off1122/Chen-lab/_members/Jintao-Zhang.md

 aliases:
   - Jintao Zhang
 links:
-  email: zhangjintao@ihcams.ac.cn
+  email: zhangjt0109@163.com
-affiliation: B.M. in Clinical Medicine, ZhengZhou University
+affiliation: B.M. in Clinical Medicine, Dalian medical university
 ---

 Jintao is currently pursuing a master's degree in medicine at Peking Union Medical College.
 His research interests lie in bioinformatics and single-cell genomics and he is deeply interested in the study of hematological diseases.